JamesIAm/base-auth/example-frontend/README.md

+Parts of this (specifically the loginSlice) have been pulled pretty directly from https://github.com/reduxjs/redux-templates/blob/master
+As such please see the license displayed at [License](./LICENSE.md)

 # vite-template-redux

 Uses [Vite](https://vitejs.dev/), [Vitest](https://vitest.dev/), and [React Testing Library](https://github.com/testing-library/react-testing-library) to create a modern [React](https://react.dev/) app compatible with [Create React App](https://create-react-app.dev/)